Regal-Internet-Brothers/regal-modules/README.md

 To modify your module-path formally, edit your platform's configuration file in your [Monkey installation's "bin" folder](https://github.com/blitz-research/monkey/tree/develop/bin).
 You'll want to edit your 'MODPATH' variable, adding a **;** (Semi-colon), then the (*Parent*) directory housing these modules.
 For legacy support, you may also add the main "regal" directory, but for future support, please use the proper module prefix.

+When finished initially downloading and installing the modules, please follow the update section(s) below:

+### How to Update the Regal Modules
+Once you've finished cloning the modules, you'll probably need to update them.
+Modules are added as they're considered "stable", meaning the initial versions you receive may or may not work with eachother.
+They come as "snapshots" of their original forms, and should therefore be updated.

+To update your newly acquired modules, simply execute the "Update_Submodules_Pull.bat" batch file.

+Alternatively, you could write the following into the command-line:
+> git submodule foreach git pull origin master

+Effectively, you need to 'pull' the latest main-line versions of each module.
+This is crucial for interoperability, and will likely fix compatibility problems with other modules/dependencies.

+Some modules have separate branchs, which can be pulled at your discretion.
+Those separate branches/versions are not for regular use, and only exist for experimental development, legacy support, or other snapshots.
+If you aren't familiar with git source control, they aren't relevant to you anyway.

 ### Notes

 These modules support varying minimum versions of Monkey, and do not explicitly state support.
 Generally, if your version is an experimental version that's been out for around a week, and/or is the latest major version, it's supported.
 If your version is older than about a month old, then it's not supported directly, but will likely still work.